 There are some great alternative stories out there about wolves – you could read…

-Please note Year 2 PE days are as follows and the children will need a PE kit (appropriate for indoor and outdoor PE) from week beginning 14th September:
+Please note Year 2 PE days are as follows and the children need to wear a PE kit to school that day (appropriate for indoor and outdoor PE):

 Please click on the link below to access The Bug Club website.